myoungbrun/myoungbrun.github.io/_pages/posts.md

 * How this website is made

 R
-* World and regional maps with countries with Rworldmap
+* World and regional country maps with Rworldmap
 * Relative paths in R for collaboration with here: the end of "setwd()"